Inspiration for Secret in the Mist

 So, she prepared a petition and went around getting signatures.
 Everyone signed but one neighbor, who lived behind her.
 The woman said she didn’t want “horse sounds and smells” to ruin her “peace and quiet.”
 My next-door neighbor told me that horse manure dries up quickly, does not give off an odor that say, cow manure does, and that one horse wouldn’t make much noise.
 Nonetheless, at a neighborhood meeting her petition was denied due to her neighbor’s objection.

-From these circumstances and the Civil War history behind our neighborhood, which I’ll share with you in another post, the story for Secret in the Mist was born.
+From these circumstances and the history behind our neighborhood and Loudoun County, which I’ll share with you in next month's post, the story for Secret in the Mist was born.